Principal Pay in North Carolina

 In order to ensure that the State of North Carolina continues to attract and retain the best principals and assistant principals, it is important to provide a common-sense, straightforward system of pay that is competitive with other states and that rewards and incentivizes exceptional school leadership.

-Beginning in 2017, the North Carolina legislature restructured the salary schedule for principals to create what may be the most innovative and student-focused salary schedule in the country.
-This transformation was made possible by a $55 million investment in principal pay across three years.
-The updated schedule is based on the size of a school’s student population and the growth status of the schools the principal has led – based on the previous three years of growth data.
+The new salary schedule is based on the size of a school’s student population and the growth status of the schools the principal has led – based on the previous three years of growth data.

 In 2019, North Carolina created an additional incentive for highly effective school leaders to bring their talents to the most challenging positions in their school districts.
 With an annual recurring investment of $1.3 million, principals who have persistently achieved high growth in their schools can receive a $30,000 annual salary supplement to move to a low-performing school for up to three years (up to a $90,000 total supplement).

-What’s next?
+What’s Next?
 Additional Recommendations for Improving Principal Pay

 Additionally, the new pay structure fails to recognize the varying challenges and demands principals face within and across schools.
 BEST NC recommends embedding a school complexity measure in the current pay structure to ensure we are consistently rewarding our best principals for taking on the highest-need schools.
+We also recommend exploring additional measures of principal effectiveness.

 To learn more about the roles and responsibilities North Carolina’s principals have, watch this short video.